-To see the main policies on ethics and integrity approved by the Board of Directors, refer to section "Ethical and Responsible Conduct" of the Consolidated Management Report of December 2022.
+To see the main policies on ethics and integrity approved by the Board of Directors, refer to section "Ethical and responsible conduct" of the 2023 Consolidated Management Report.

-Of the ESG targets, goals and limits of the Sustainable Banking Plan for 2024, the most relevant for the environmental strategy include reaching 413,000 beneficiaries of MicroBank -CaixaBank Group's social bank-, and 42% of women in managerial positions.
+Of the ESG targets, goals and limits of the Sustainable Banking Plan for 2024, one of the most relevant for the environmental strategy includes reaching 413,300 beneficiaries of MicroBank -CaixaBank Group's social bank-.
+With regard to the target of the percentage of women in managerial positions, in 2023, as a result of the update of the Equality Plan, the initial target set for 2024 of 42% to 43% was also updated, which was met in December 2023.